Product May Have Been Discontinued

 On Company Website1

 Review of Go!
 Daily Defence Canned Dog Food

 Go!
 Daily Defence canned dog food receives the Advisor’s top rating of 5 stars.

 The Go!
-Daily Defence product line includes 3 canned dog foods.
+Daily Defence product line includes the 3 canned dog foods listed below.

 Go!
-Daily Defence Turkey Stew was selected to represent the other products in the line for this review.
+Daily Defence Turkey Stew was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Go!
 Daily Defence Turkey Stew

 Canned Dog Food